Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

   </VTKFile>
 ```

 The appended data section begins with the first character after the underscore inside the _AppendedData_ element.
 The underscore is not part of the data, but is always present.
 Data in this section is always in binary form, but can be compressed and/or base64 encoded.
 The byte-order of the data matches that specified by the byte_order attribute of the _VTKFile_ element.
-Each _DataArray_’s data are stored contiguously and appended immediately after the previous _DataArray_’s data without a seperator.
+Each _DataArray_’s data are stored contiguously and appended immediately after the previous _DataArray_’s data without a separator.
 The _DataArray_’s _offset_ attribute indicates the file position offset from the first character after the underscore to the beginning its data.

 ### **Parallel File Formats.**
 The parallel file formats do not actually store any data in the file.
 Instead, the data are broken into pieces, each of which is stored in a serial file of the same dataset type.